Always discuss your symptoms with a healthcare professional

 SELFCHECK - quality and reliability

 SELFCHECK medical tests are CE certified specifically for self-test use and registered with MHRA.
-Focused on quality and reliability, SELFCHECK tests are assembled in France by an ISO13485 certified developer.
+Focused on quality and reliability, SELFCHECK tests are assembled in France by an ISO13485 certified medical device manufacturer which also supplies rapid tests for hospital labs.
 For transparency about test performance, a dedicated section is provided specifically for healthcare professionals.

 For quality assured health checks and professional customer service, order direct from SELFCHECK.